nanotee/nvim-lua-guide/README.md

 ## Where to put Lua files

 Lua files are typically found inside a `lua/` folder in your `runtimepath` (for most users, this will mean `~/.config/nvim/lua` on *nix systems and `~/AppData/Local/nvim/lua` on Windows).
-The `package.path` and `package.cpath` globals are automatically adjusted to include lua files in this folder.
+The `package.path` and `package.cpath` globals are automatically adjusted to include Lua files in this folder.
 This means you can `require()` these files as Lua modules.

 Let's take the following folder structure as an example: